REPL Driven Developmentλ︎

 Journals simplify the developer on-boarding processes as the journey through design decisions are already documented.

-- expressions that when evaluated explain how a function or parts of a function should work
+- Expressions that can be evaluated to explain how a function or parts of a function work

-Continuous linting significantly reduces a wide range of bugs and syntax errors as they happen, speeding up the development process.
+Live linting with clj-kondo suggests common idioms and highlights a wide range of syntax errors as code is written, minimizing bugs and therefore speeding up the development process.

 The Clojure Style guide provides examples of common formatting approaches, although the development team should decide which of these to adopt.
 Emacs